Due diligence reporting tool

 In December 2023 we made a further price cut for all new and existing portfolios of holdings between £200,000 and £500,000.

-Can you provide a breakdown of your board of directors and executive team, as well as key committee structures?
+Can you provide a breakdown of your board of directors and executive team?

-Yes, these can all be found on ‘Our company’ board members and executive team web page: https://nucleusfinancial.com/our-people
+Yes, these can all be found on nucleusfinancial.com/our-people.

 Does the firm have any material exposure to current unresolved litigation or regulatory action?

-To our knowledge and as at 12 May 2023, the signing date of the Annual Report and Financial Statements, Nucleus has no material exposure to unresolved litigation or regulatory action.
+To our knowledge and as at the latest signing date of the Annual Report and Financial Statements, Nucleus has no material exposure to unresolved litigation or regulatory action.

 How much is invested on Nucleus Wrap?